<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 No Strategic Targeting: A lack of strategic targeting in B2B sales results in too little effort and energy exerted serving your dream clients.
 Even though it’s difficult, you must spend time on the targets who invest a great deal of money in your category and who derive massive value from what you do and how you do it.
 Targets are what direct your aim.

 No Prospecting Sequence: Too many sales organizations and salespeople treat prospecting as an activity instead of a well-designed set of communications that lead to a meeting.
 While you should employ a “phone first” approach to your sequence, creating value should be the core of your sales approach, starting with prospecting.
+This is especially true when dealing with the challenges of prospecting that often arise.

 No Nurture Sequence: When you are trying to win major accounts, it is helpful to nurture relationships over time, capturing mindshare by helping your future clients better understand their future decisions and how they should think about their future results.
 In competitive displacements, you need to play the long game, both tactically and strategically.